rotki/rotki/docs/api.rst

    :statuscode 200: Ledger action was succesfully added.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is currently logged in.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error

 .. http:patch:: /api/(version)/ledgeractions

-   Doing a PATCH on this endpoint edits an existing ledger action in Rotki's currently logged in user using the given ``identifier``.
+   Doing a PATCH on this endpoint edits an existing ledger action in rotki's currently logged in user using the given ``identifier``.

    **Example Request**: